petelindgren/FastAPIAuth/examples/pdm/05_docker_compose_fastapi_users_jwt_bearer/README.md

 ## Verify FastAPI is running with a Web Browser

-  Go to web browser http://127.0.0.1/
+  Go to web browser http://localhost/

+  If started with PDM, open http://localhost:8000/

   You should see this

   ```
-  {"Hello":"World from MultiFile docker-compose"}
+  {"detail":"Not Found"}
   ```